CIS565-Fall-2015/Project5-GLSL-Ray-Marcher/README.md

 For this raymarch we must use a naive method (with fixed step size), since the function does not compute a distance from a point on the ray to the terrain (it only defines the terrain height at a given point).
+That makes this technique very, very slow -- especially when the other two raymarches (initial object and soft shadow) can be optimized with sphere tracing.

 #### Sphere Overrelaxation